Retired Abroad Tax Guide for Americans

 The US has entered into tax treaties with a number of foreign countries.
 These treaties define which country a given expat will owe taxes to, helping shield US citizens from double taxation.
 Generally, you will pay taxes to whichever country you live in for most of the year.

 In the example given above, a US citizen living in Portugal would usually be exempt from paying US taxes because of the US-Portugal tax treaty.
 (Though they would still be required to file a US annual tax return.)

-Of course, in the case of US-source retirement income, you will not be able to exclude it from your US taxes as foreign income.
+Of course, in the case of US-source employment or self-employment income, you will not be able to exclude it from your US taxes as foreign income.
 In that case, you could be subject to double taxation if the country you reside in taxes your US-source income.

 Use our simple excel calculator to get an estimate of how the foreign earned income exclusion will save you money.
 It will make your day!

 Renouncing Your US Citizenship and Retiring Abroad

 The only way to end your US tax obligations is to renounce your citizenship.
 Once you are no longer a US citizen, you will not be subject to US tax policy.
 However, renouncing your citizenship is a life-changing decision that should never be made lightly.
 Once you’ve finalized your renunciation, you cannot change your mind and reclaim your citizenship.

 To renounce your US citizenship, you will have to follow these steps: